samuelngs/tailwindcss-fluid-layout/README.md

   This option lets you specify a custom path for your layout configurations.
 By default, the plugin looks for layout values under `layouts` in the `tailwind.config.js` file, but you can rename this path to whatever you prefer.

 - **`throwOnError`** (default: `false`):
-  When set to `true`, this option makes the plugin throw an error if there are any issues with the layout configurations.
-If you'd prefer the plugin to ignore configuration errors and continue building, you can set this option to `false`.
+  When set to `false`, this option prevents the plugin from throwing an error if there are any issues with the layout configurations.
+If you'd prefer the plugin to throw errors for easier debugging, you can set this option to `true`

 ## Limitations